gofynd/asyncio-requests/README.md

 * API call with pre and post API call with nesting
 * Here the pre processor(parent) has another pre-processor(child) within it.
-* The actual flow would be (child pre-processor -> parent pre-processor -> main API call)
 * The response will include all the nested responses in the same fashion as that of the config set
+* The actual flow would be (child pre-processor -> parent pre-processor -> main API call -> parent post-processor -> child post processor)
+* response format will be this way -
 ```
     parent pre-processor response
         child pre processor response